axizra/PRJ-14/README.md

 # PRJ-14 Repository Readme
 Project Description
 Welcome to the PRJ-14 GitHub repository!
-This repository contains the project files related to PRJ-14, and it is intended to help organize and manage the development of this project.
+This repository serves as a hub for sharing project files related to PRJ-14, with the primary goal of broadening knowledge and fostering collaboration.
+Whether you're a team member, contributor, or simply interested in the project, you'll find valuable resources here to understand and participate in PRJ-14's development.

 Please make sure to follow the guidelines and instructions provided in this readme to maintain consistency and clarity within the repository.
+Your contributions and engagement in this project are highly encouraged as they contribute to the collective knowledge.

 Project Files
 File Naming Convention